achieven/team_availability/README.md

 4. Add tests if applicable
 5. Submit a pull request

+## TODO:
+- Hello Mr <lastname> instead of username
+- username not showing after login (need to call the '/me' endpoint instead of returning in the login)
+- ottomanjs
+- cleaner FE code
+- flickering FE

 ## License

 This project is licensed under the MIT License.